harmony-labs/contree-cli/README.md

 ### Options
 - `-d, --dir <PATH>`: Specify the directory to scan (defaults to `.`).
+- `--max-depth <NUMBER>`: Maximum depth of directories to scan (relative to dir), unlimited if not specified.
 - `-g, --grep <PATTERN>`: Filter files by content matching a pattern (plain text or `/regex/` for regex).
 - `-i, --include <FILES>`: Comma-separated list of files to include (e.g., `file1.rs,file2.rs`).
 - `-D, --include-deps`: Include dependency files referenced in errors (Rust projects only).